| Title: | Moderated Nonlinear Factor Analysis |

 item_type |

 String or vector of item types.
-Currently, only item types |
+The item types |

 formula_int |